 Eventually, these kitties achieved recognition and acceptance and are now able to compete in the CFA Championship breed class.

 Modern American Bobtails are both very friendly, and somewhat nosy.
 Because of this, they are prone to getting into mischief if they are unsupervised and become bored.
-If you are away from home for long periods of time, you might want to make sure that there are plenty of toys available so that your cat can amuse herself and still keep out of trouble.

 The Bobtail's outgoing temperament makes this breed an ideal choice for families.
 If you socialize your kitten from a young age, she should actually look forward to having friends and family visit.
 Make sure your breeder has good socialization practices for their cats.